opensearch-project/documentation-website/_dashboards/quickstart.md

 Introduced 2.14
 {: .label .label-purple }

-Light mode is the default appearance theme in OpenSearch Dashboards.
+Light mode is the default OpenSearch Dashboards appearance theme.
 You can customize the appearance theme to suit your preferences.
-The available options include light mode, dark mode, and using your browser's settings.
+The available options include light mode, dark mode, and your browser's settings.

 ### Enabling the appearance theme setting